In Him Ministries:

 The Little Horns of Daniel 7 and Daniel 8 Compared:

-It is important to note that the little horns of Daniel 7 and 8 are two distinct persons.
+It is important to note that the little horns of Daniel 7 and Daniel 8 are two different and distinct persons; not the same person like the Seventh-day Adventists believe.
 Several factors make this distinction clear:

 The Little Horn in Daniel 7: